prebid/prebid.github.io/dev-docs/bidders/rubicon.md

 ### Notes

+1) In order to utilize Rubicon's Prebid Server adapter within your own Prebid Server, you must Contact your Rubicon Project account manager to get set up with a login and cookie-sync URL.

+You will be given instructions, including the available endpoints.

-1) There can only be one siteId and zoneId in an AdUnit bid.
+2) There can only be one siteId and zoneId in an AdUnit bid.
 To get bids on multiple sitesIds or zoneIds, just add more 'rubicon' entries in the bids array.

 <a name="rubicon-revenue-type"></a>

-2) Bids through the Rubicon Project Exchange are by default 'net'.
+3) Bids through the Rubicon Project Exchange are by default 'net'.
 For certain use cases it is possible for Rubicon Project clients to define a bid as either 'net' or 'gross'.
 In either case the Rubicon platform does not signal externally to other systems either bid state.

 For Prebid, the Rubicon Project bid adapter reports the revenue type as ‘gross’ by default before 2.35 and ‘net’ by default in 2.35 and later (as the vast majority of accounts are net and all new accounts are net).